Travel health myths

 This is incorrect.
 Mosquitoes do prefer the wet season, but can be found in both wet and dry seasons.
 The safest option is to take a course of malaria tablets regardless of whether it’s wet or dry and wear clothes that cover your body where possible (especially at night).
 Read more tips on how to avoid malaria.

 5. Taking aspirin before travelling will prevent deep vein thrombosis (DVT).

 Not true!
 Aspirin is used to prevent clots in arteries, however, DVT affects the veins and aspirin is not proven to be effective at preventing clots in veins.
 If you are travelling on a long journey ensure that you exercise your legs, feet and toes regularly by stretching them out and talking walks up and down the aisle when you are able to do so.
 For more information on travel-related DVT visit www.patient.co.uk.

 6. I don’t have to tell my insurer about pre-existing conditions.

 Incorrect.
 It’s important to tell insurers about any pre-existing conditions because this can affect your cover if you make a claim related to that condition.
 Pre-existing conditions can sometimes make it difficult to get health insurance but you can still find cover – for example, benenden travel insurance considers all medical conditions.

 7. Street food is always unsafe.

 Untrue.
-With street food, you can see where and how it is being prepared, and food is often cooked in high heat ways such as stir fries or deep fried, it will kill off most bugs.
+With street food, you can see where and how it is being prepared, and the food is often cooked in high heat ways such as stir-fries or deep fried, it will kill off most bugs.
 There is no guarantee that anywhere you eat will not give you an upset stomach – take a look at these tips to help you stay safe whilst on holiday.